 2009: Giropay vs SOFORT

-In 2009, German digital payment service Giropay filed a lawsuit against the operator of SOFORT, Payment Network AG, accusing them of creating unfair competition and endangering the security of online banking.
+In 2009, German digital payment service Giropay filed a lawsuit against the operator of SOFORT, Payment Network AG, accusing them of creating unfair competition and endangering the security risks of online banking.

 The accusations were countered by the Federal Cartel Office and the European Cartel Office in 2011 for the sake of preventing discrimination against competitors that operated independently outside of traditional financial institutions.

-This occurrence set the foundation for increased competition in the online banking sector and prevented monopolisation in the industry.
+This occurrence set the foundation for increased competition in the online sector and prevented monopolisation in the industry.
 This was a huge step for fintech companies and an opening for alternative payment systems to fill.

 2018: The second Payment Services Directive (PSD2) is implemented

 In 2018, PSD1 was replaced by an updated version – PSD2.
 The new directive expanded on the foundations set by its predecessor and had a profound impact on banks and banking institutions.
 PSD2 required banks to expose open banking API access to authorised third parties.